-Under Jobs, Apple became famous for a level of craft that seemed almost gratuitous: For example, on the “Sunflower” Macintosh of a few years ago, there was an exquisitely fine, laser-etched Apple logo.
+Under Jobs, Apple became famous for a level of craft that seemed almost gratuitous: For example, on the Sunflower Macintosh, there was an exquisitely fine, laser-etched Apple logo.
 As an owner, you might see that logo only once a year, when moving the computer.
 But it mattered, because that single time made an impression.
-In the same way, Jobs spent a lot of time making the circuit boards of the first Macintosh beautiful–he wanted their architecture to be clean and orderly.
-Who cared about that?
-But again, that level of detail would have made a deep impression on the few people that would have seen the inner guts.

 Designing often necessitates considering the aesthetic, functional, economic and sociopolitical dimensions of both the design object and design process.
 It may involve considerable research, thought, modeling, interactive adjustment, and re-design.